Belgium at the 1900 Summer Olympics: Medalists

+Medals awarded to participants of mixed-NOC teams are represented in italics.
+These medals are not counted towards the individual NOC medal tally.

+In the discipline sections below, the medalists' names are bolded.

+Multiple medalists

+The following competitors won multiple medals at the 1900 Olympic Games.

+Competitors

+The following is the list of number of competitors in the Games.

 Archery

 Belgium took three of seven gold medals, three of eight silver medals, and one of five bronze medals in the seven archery events that were Olympic.
 France and the Netherlands were the only other nations that competed, with France taking the remaining thirteen medals.
 Many of the French, Dutch, and Belgian competitors are unknown as their names were not recorded.
 4 of the 18 Belgian archers are known by name, 14 are not.
 The 18 archers had 36 entries over all 7 events.

 Cycling

 Belgium's first cycling appearance was at the second Olympic cycling competition, 1900.
 One cyclist from Belgium competed in one event, winning no medals.
 Only his surname is known.

+Sprint

 Equestrian

 Belgium competed in the inaugural Olympic equestrian events, taking gold medals in 3 of 5 events.
 The names of 11 Belgian equestrians are unknown.